CasualX/urandom/readme.md

    The `rand` crate puts its `thread_rng` front and center as it's the easiest way to generate randomness (through explicit use or `random` method).
 I seed new PRNG's directly from the system's getrandom.

    The `rand` crate requires importing a lot traits to make use of its functionality.
 Granted this is somewhat alleviated by the `prelude` module but I'm not a fan.
 Rust IDE experience isn't there yet to make this smooth (eg. auto importing missing traits).
 I put the functionality as inherent methods on the `Random` struct requiring no imports and smooth IDE experience.

-   The `rand` crate tries to abstract too much eg. the `CryptoRng` trait and related functionality.
-These help _implementing_ the necessary abstractions to adapt them for use as a PRNG.

 Q: *How does this crate work without getrandom for seeding?*